 - Split into two cups with juice in one and oil in the other and drink through a straw alternating between the two

 The day after completing the cleanse, consider doing a natural water enema or taking six Oxy-Powder® capsules immediately after waking up to naturally flush the stones that have been released from the liver and gallbladder.
-If you’re curious as to how many stones you’ve released, buy an inexpensive colander and place it over the toilet to collect these stones.
-Afterwards, rinse thoroughly in the sink to see how many stones you’ve passed.

 What to Expect During a Cleanse